root-project/root/tree/ntuple/v7/doc/specifications.md

 ## Versioning Notes

-The RNTuple binary format vesion is inspired by semantic versioning.
+The RNTuple binary format version is inspired by semantic versioning.
 It uses the following scheme: EPOCH.MAJOR.MINOR.PATCH

 _Epoch_: an increment of the epoch indicates backwards-incompatible changes.